ResetXPDR/MSFS_AutoFPS/README.md

 - Enter a realistic target FPS (or click on auto target FPS for the app to pick it for you),
 - Click back on MSFS and wait until any FPS settle or TLOD seek events have finished (60 seconds max), then
 - Go fly!

+Where has my system tray icon gone?
+I loved it so will you bring it back?
+- I've had many users confused about the app hiding in the system tray and just a handful who would prefer it to remain, so gone it has and there are no plans to bring it back.
+- As such your choices are:
+  - Use my last [MSFS2020_AutoFPS](https://github.com/ResetXPDR/MSFS2020_AutoFPS/releases/tag/v0.4.3.1) version 0.4.3.1 for MSFS 2020 and kayjay's [MSFS2024_AutoFPS](https://github.com/kayjay1c6b/MSFS2024_AutoFPS-by-kayJay_1c6) for MSFS 2024, both of which still use the system tray icon method you like.
+  - Use this app and a freeware app like https://www.4t-niagara.com/tray.html to have the icon go to the system tray as you desire.

 I am getting major stuttering, freezes or CTDs in MSFS using this app.
 What can I do to stop them?
 - By far the most common reason is users have enabled expert settings and have modified the default settings to be way beyond what their system is capable of, even without running the app.